lb3361/gigatron-lb/extension-crazy/README.md

 ## 3.2.
 Video snooping

 During each Gigatron cycle, the board has time to perform a read or write cycle to serve the Gigatron and two additional read cycles.
-These read cycles are used to feed pixels to the video output in a manner that is compatible with the Gigatron operation.
+These extra read cycles are used to feed pixels to the video output in a manner that is compatible with the Gigatron operation.